Office of the Superintendent of Financial Institutions

 Current service contributions and going concern special payments must continue to be made.

 negotiated contribution plan, employers continue to be required to fully fund any solvency deficit in the event of a plan termination.

-Solvency Special Payments Relief Regulations, 2020 (the Relief Regulations), the amounts of any solvency special payments made after March 31, 2020, until the coming-into-force date (May 27, 2020), can be deducted from the plan's required current service (or normal cost) contributions and/or going concern special payments in the period beginning on May 27, 2020 and ending on December 30, 2020.
+Solvency Special Payments Relief Regulations, 2020 (the Relief Regulations), the amounts of any solvency special payments that become due and are made after March 31, 2020, until the coming-into-force date (May 27, 2020), can be deducted from the plan's required current service (or normal cost) contributions and/or going concern special payments in the period beginning on May 27, 2020 and ending on December 30, 2020.

 The Relief Regulations also provide that interest is not payable on any unpaid solvency special payment instalments that became due between March 31, 2020 and May 27, 2020.